 In this type of multiple-processor scheduling even a single CPU system acts like a multiple-processor system.
-In a system with Virtualization, the virtualization presents one or more virtual CPU’s to each of virtual machines running on the system and then schedules the use of physical CPU’S among the virtual machines.
+In a system with Virtualization, the virtualization presents one or more virtual CPU to each of virtual machines running on the system and then schedules the use of physical CPU among the virtual machines.
 Most virtualized environments have one host operating system and many guest operating systems.
-The host operating system creates and manages the virtual machines and each virtual machine has a guest operating system installed and applications running within that guest.Each guest operating system may be assigned for specific use cases,applications, and users,including time sharing or even real-time operation.
+The host operating system creates and manages the virtual machines.
+Each virtual machine has a guest operating system installed and applications run within that guest.Each guest operating system may be assigned for specific use cases,applications or users including time sharing or even real-time operation.
 Any guest operating-system scheduling algorithm that assumes a certain amount of progress in a given amount of time will be negatively impacted by the virtualization.
-In a time sharing operating system that tries to allot 100 milliseconds to each time slice to give users a reasonable response time.
+A time sharing operating system tries to allot 100 milliseconds to each time slice to give users a reasonable response time.
 A given 100 millisecond time slice may take much more than 100 milliseconds of virtual CPU time.
 Depending on how busy the system is, the time slice may take a second or more which results in a very poor response time for users logged into that virtual machine.
 The net effect of such scheduling layering is that individual virtualized operating systems receive only a portion of the available CPU cycles, even though they believe they are receiving all cycles and that they are scheduling all of those cycles.Commonly, the time-of-day clocks in virtual machines are incorrect because timers take no longer to trigger than they would on dedicated CPU’s.

 Virtualizations can thus undo the good scheduling-algorithm efforts of the operating systems within virtual machines.

 - Operating Systems | Set 2

 - Operating Systems | Set 10

 - Operating Systems | Set 7

 - Operating Systems | Set 8

 - Operating Systems | Set 9